ardinor/ansible-playbooks/README.md

 ### [nginx-proxy](roles/nginx-proxy/) ###

 Installs and sets up nginx as a proxy using the config files in templates/.
-Also supports a SSL secured proxy, see the role's readme for more information.
+Also supports a SSL secured proxy, see the role's README for more information.

 ### [Docker](roles/docker/) ###